drf-psq/drf-psq/README.md

 ```

 This implementation has too many unrelated codes to views' logic and also in more complex scenarios, there would be a higher chance of making mistakes and causing bugs.
-But, there is no need to implement these enormous amounts of hard codes in every viewset of each project.
+But, there is no need to implement this significant amount of hard code in every viewset of each project.
 Using `drf-psq` all these codes can be replaced by only a configuration dictionary.

 Now let `drf-psq` do the work: